erolburak/erolburak.github.io/erolburak.me/Resources/README.md

 erolburak.me

 ## DESCRIPTION
-The erolburak.me project is a simple swift project to represent my [website](https://erolburak.me) as a Senior iOS Developer.
+The erolburak.me project is a simple project to represent my [website](https://erolburak.me) as a Senior iOS Developer.

 ## SETUP
 - Build with: Xcode